OpenVidu/openvidu.io-docs/docs/home/index.md

     </div>
     <div class="col-sm-6 col-xs-12 feature-text-col">
       <h3 style="text-align: left">Supported plans and professional support</h3>
-      <span class="feature-text"><!--We offer <a href="/docs/openvidu-pro/" target="_blank" style="font-weight: bold">OpenVidu Pro</a> for those companies interested in a more advanced production setup, focused on improved monitoring, scalability and fault tolerance. -->OpenVidu team is opened to providing professional support for any project related to the platform</span>
+      <span class="feature-text">We offer <a href="/docs/openvidu-pro/" target="_blank" style="font-weight: bold">OpenVidu Pro</a> for those companies interested in a more advanced production setup, focused on improved monitoring, scalability and fault tolerance.
+And OpenVidu team is opened to providing professional support for any project related to the platform. <a href="/contact" target="_blank">Contact us now!</a></span>
     </div>
   </div>